-We do not have operations in Russia or Ukraine and historically we have had a limited number of Russian and Ukrainian customers.
-However, we are committed to doing our part to push for a swift and peaceful resolution of the conflict.
-Currently, we are limiting the ability of Russian customers to place orders for our offerings unless, after reviewing these orders, we believe they are aligned with our stated objectives in support of Ukraine.
-We also intend to suspend all activities and purchasing with and through Russian partners and suppliers and to not make any direct or indirect investment in Russia absent an end to this conflict.
+In addition to compliance with applicable sanctions laws, we are currently limiting the ability of Russian customers to place orders for our offerings unless, after reviewing these orders, we believe they are aligned with our stated objectives in support of Ukraine.
+We do not allow purchases from Russian partners or suppliers and have committed to not make any direct or indirect investment in Russia absent an end to this conflict.
 In addition, for our customers located in Ukraine, we are currently providing offerings free of charge and may continue to do so in the future.